 For more information on the role of the chapter visit our Advisor Resources page.

-As an important part of the Fraternity's leadership team, Province Governors volunteer considerable amounts of time to undergraduate and alumni chapters and colonies within geographic portions (Provinces) of North America.
-Appointed by the Board of Directors, a Province Governor's responsibilities include: representing the Fraternity to all its stakeholders, striving to build better men by focusing on the Fraternity's non-secret heritage and Four Founding Principles, establishing and achieving province goals each semester, and communicating regularly with undergraduate and alumni leaders of the chapters and colonies in the province.
+As an important part of the Fraternity's leadership team, Province Governors volunteer considerable amounts of time to undergraduate and alumni chapters within geographic portions (Provinces) of North America.
+Appointed by the Board of Directors, a Province Governor's responsibilities include: representing the Fraternity to all its stakeholders, striving to build better men by focusing on the Fraternity's non-secret heritage and Four Founding Principles, establishing and achieving province goals each semester, and communicating regularly with undergraduate and alumni leaders of the chapters in the province.